Number Systems

 Notes:

-• For fractional numbers, the fractional part could be infinite, so, if you want to limit the number of digits after the decimal point, a cut-off may be needed.
-In such cases, the number and its equivalent decimal value may not be exactly equal.
+- For fractional numbers, the fractional part could be infinite.
+Therefore, if you want to limit the number of digits after the decimal point, a cut-off may be required.
+In such cases, the number and its equivalent decimal value might not be exactly equal.

-• Conversion of a decimal number to another number system is covered in Number Systems, Part 2
+- The conversion of a decimal number to another number system is discussed in “Decimal Number Conversion to Other Number Systems“.

-• In general, a number can be converted to any other number system by using the decimal system as an intermediate step.
-A Python code for converting a number of any base to another number system can be found here.
-In this code, the base is only between 2 and 16, but users can expand it for any base greater than 16, if a system of symbols is defined for such a base accordingly.
+- In general, a number can be converted to any other number system by using the decimal system as an intermediate step.
+A Python code for converting a number of any base to another number system is available here.
+In this code, the base is limited to between 2 and 16, but users can expand it for any base greater than 16, provided a system of symbols is defined for such a base accordingly.